What to expect in a Salesforce AI demo (& a simpler alternative)

 The problem is, getting Salesforce's AI to work with your current setup often means either ripping out what you have and replacing it or diving into complex API projects.
 In contrast, a tool like eesel AI offers a one-click integration that fits right into help desks like Zendesk or Freshdesk.
 Its AI Copilot drafts replies based on your actual past conversations, so the tone and solutions match your brand from the get-go.

-The eesel AI Copilot drafting a reply within a help desk, a simpler alternative to what's shown in a Salesforce AI demo.
+The eesel AI Copilot drafting a reply within a help desk, a simpler alternative to what

-The eesel AI Copilot drafting a reply within a help desk, a simpler alternative to what's shown in a Salesforce AI demo.
+The eesel AI Copilot drafting a reply within a help desk, a simpler alternative to what

 The agent and prompt builder: Customizing workflows